mavn2/zoom_exp/README.md

-# zoom_exp
+# Thanksgiving Together Zoom Client
-Zoom sdk handler written in nodeJS, for external use w/ Thanksgiving Together
+Zoom SDK handler Node.js app, for external use w/ Thanksgiving Together.
+App/server are built with express; Axios and Socket.IO packages are used to handle requests from main app.